-- that cannot be reduced shall be treated by application of standard SMPs. - (iii) Channel Protection Volume ("Cpv"): Provide 24 hour extended detention of the post-developed 1-year, 24-hour storm event; remaining after runoff reduction.
-The Cpv requirement does not apply when: - (1) Reduction of the entire Cpv is achieved by application of runoff reduction techniques or infiltration systems, or - (2) The site discharges directly to tidal waters, or fifth order or larger streams. - (iv) Overbank Flood Control Criteria ("Qp"): Requires storage to attenuate the post-development 10-year, 24-hour peak discharge rate (Qp) to predevelopment rates.
+- (iii) Channel Protection Volume ("Cpv"): Provide 24 hour extended detention of the post-developed 1-year, 24-hour storm event; remaining after runoff reduction.
+The Cpv requirement does not apply when: - Reduction of the entire Cpv is achieved by application of runoff reduction techniques or infiltration systems, or - (2) The site discharges directly to tidal waters, or fifth order or larger streams. - (iv) Overbank Flood Control Criteria ("Qp"): Requires storage to attenuate the post-development 10-year, 24-hour peak discharge rate (Qp) to predevelopment rates.
 The Qp requirement does not apply when: - (1) the site discharges directly to tidal waters or fifth order or larger streams, or - (2) A downstream analysis reveals that overbank control is not required. - (v) Extreme Flood Control Criteria ("Qf"): Requires storage to attenuate the post-development 100-year, 24-hour peak discharge rate (Qf) to predevelopment rates.
 The Qf requirement does not apply when: - (1) the site discharges directly to tidal waters or fifth order or larger streams, or - (2) A downstream analysis reveals that overbank control is not required.